 • Add in the vanilla, mixing just until it is combined.

-• Transfer the meringue to a large piping bag fitted with a large open round tip or a Ziploc bag with one end snipped off one.
+• Transfer the meringue to a large piping bag fitted with a large open round tip or a Ziploc bag with one end snipped off.
 Pipe dollops of meringue onto the prepared baking sheet to make ghosts in whatever sizes you like.
 They won't spread while baking so they can be piped fairly close together as long as there is enough space that they aren't at risk of touching.

-• Carefully place candy eyes on each "ghost" before baking".
+• Carefully place candy eyes on each "ghost" before baking.

 • Bake for 60 minutes, then turn off the oven and leave the ghost meringues in there for 1 hour with the door closed to cool slowly before removing.